google/googletest/docs/advanced.md

 will be called in the order they are registered, and their `TearDown()` will be called in the reverse order.

-Note that googletest takes ownership of the registered environment objects.
+Note that GoogleTest takes ownership of the registered environment objects.
 Therefore **do not delete them** by yourself.

 You should call `AddGlobalTestEnvironment()` before `RUN_ALL_TESTS()` is called,